-- 1) Many of the Organisation's policies, in accordance with specific regulations or "good practice", require the keeping of records, files, assessment reports, checklists etc. - 2) The HSA will keep a central filing system, which will permit logical filing and thus, easy retrieval of such records.
+- 1) Many of the Association's policies, in accordance with specific regulations or "good practice", require the keeping of records, files, assessment reports, checklists etc. - 2) The HSA will keep a central filing system, which will permit logical filing and thus, easy retrieval of such records. - 3) The HSA will be responsible for ensuring records are kept up-to-date and for identifying requirements for reviews/refresher training etc. - 4) The filing system will include the following records: - i) Fire Safety Logbook (containing Evacuation procedures, alarm, detector, emergency lighting and extinguisher tests). - ii) Risk Assessments including but, not limited to General, Fire, Legionella, Lone working, DSE, Manual Handling, COSHH, New and Expectant Mothers, Young Persons, Working at Height, Stress and Occupational Driving.